MariosGalanis03/DETonomics/tools/README.md

 # Tools
-Utility code not part of the build.
+Utility code and data, Not part of the build.